Bed Bath & Beyond is back from the dead

 "All of Overstock's categories will transition over and new products will also come in," Jonathan Johnson, CEO of Overstock, said in an interview with CNN.

+The relaunched website touted a "Welcome to a bigger, better beyond" welcome message, offering deals of an extra 15%-20% off bedding, bath and furniture items.

-"Since this deal was announced, we have added over 600,000 new products to the site," he said, adding that a lot of the new products "are the name-brand products that people have always bought and expected to buy at the old Bed Bath & Beyond."
+"Since this deal was announced, we have added over 600,000 new products to the site," said Johnson, adding that a lot of the new products "are the name-brand products that people have always bought and expected to buy at the old Bed Bath & Beyond."

-Overstock, which sells furniture, home furnishings, bath, lighting, rugs, and an array of other products online at discounted prices, acquired Bed Bath & Beyond's name, intellectual property, and digital assets in June with a winning bid of $21.5 million for its assets.
+Overstock (OSTK), which sells furniture, home furnishings, bath, lighting, rugs and an array of other products online at discounted prices, acquired Bed Bath & Beyond's name, intellectual property and digital assets in June with a winning bid of $21.5 million for its assets.

 Brought back to life